 Free entry on the 1st Sunday of each month

 Fondation Vincent Van Gogh: Imagine arriving in Provence for the first time on February 20, 1888, after two years of struggling to make a living in Paris.
 For Vincent van Gogh, who grew up in Holland, Provence’s radiant light starkly contrasted with its muted colour palette and luminosity.
-Some might say this profound change spurred his creative abilities to obsessive reaches.
+Some might say this profound change spurred his creative abilities to obsessive levels.
 During his two years in the South of France, van Gogh produced over 200 paintings and many drawings.

 Fondation Vincent Van Gogh (website)